NJCCN Online Press Kit

 • NJCCN supports more than 1,000 graduates in residency programs.

-Leadership team
+Leadership Team

-Dr. Edna Cadmus, PhD, RN, NEA-BC, FAAN, Executive Director
+PhD, RN, NEA-BC, FAAN,

 NJCCN Executive Director Dr. Edna Cadmus also serves as a clinical professor at the Rutgers University School of Nursing and, since 2010, has been co-lead for the New Jersey Action Coalition.
 Currently, she is the recipient of two New Jersey Department of Labor and Workforce Development related to apprenticeships for an acute care residency program.
-A past president of the Organization of Nurse Executives of New Jersey, as well as a past commissioner of the ANCC Pathway to Excellence Program, Cadmus was previously the senior vice president for Patient Care Services at Englewood Hospital and Medical Center.
+A past president of the Organization of Nurse Leaders of New Jersey, as well as a past commissioner of the ANCC Pathway to Excellence Program, Cadmus was previously the senior vice president for Patient Care Services at Englewood Hospital and Medical Center.
 She earned her PhD from Adelphi University, and holds a BSN from William Paterson University and a master’s degree in nursing education from Teacher’s College, Columbia University.
-Cadmus is a Wharton Fellow, as well as a Fellow in the American Academy of Nursing.
+Dr. Cadmus is a Wharton Fellow, as well as a Fellow in the American Academy of Nursing.

-Dr. Pamela de Cordova, PhD, RN-BC, Nurse Scientist
+Dr. Pamela de Cordova,

 Dr. Pamela de Cordova conducts mixed-method research on improving patient and resident outcomes in hospitals and nursing homes.
 She uses large, publicly reported datasets to answer research questions pertaining to staffing, the work environment, and how various factors impact patient and resident care.
 De Cordova’s research has determined that in New Jersey, public reporting increases data transparency and patient choice, with no major changes in staffing levels.
 She is also currently leading a funded, statewide project examining the impact of RN staffing, availability of personal protective equipment, and work environment support on the psychological well-being of New Jersey, hospital-based, frontline nurses during the COVID-19 pandemic surge.
 Her findings indicate high levels of burnout and intent to leave among acute care nurses.
 De Cordova is using these findings to test the impact of RN resource availability of secondary healthcare associated infections developed among COVID-19 patients.

-Dr. Susan Weaver, PhD, RN, CRNI, NEA-BC, Nurse Scientist
+PhD, RN, CRNI, NEA-BC,

 Dr. Susan Weaver is currently a nurse scientist at NJCCN, as well as at Hackensack Meridian health Ann May Center for Nursing.
 Her research focuses on the home health aide and LPN workforce, as well as on administrative supervisors and nurses who work the night shift.
 In 2017, she founded the Administrative Supervisor Conference, which has grown to become a multi-state event.
 The 2021-22 president of the Infusion Nurses Society, Weaver holds a BSN from Penn State University, an MSN in Nursing Administration from Seton Hall University, and a PhD in Nursing from Rutgers University.